Self-Review – Untrustworthy

 The inspirational song for this book is Bastille’s Pompeii.
 Years later, and I am still incapable of hearing the song without thinking of the book, and vice versa.

 Unlike any other works in this blog (as of now), this story is for sale.
 It is not truly ‘posted’ anywhere.
-Even on the NaNoWriMo site, all you can find is a short snippet.
+Even on the NaNoWriMo site, all you can find is a very short snippet.

 The story is Rated T.